Print | Email

 Description: This test is performed as a follow-up test for positive 50 g Glucose Challenge Test (GCT).

-75g OGTT is the 2nd tier test for GDM, as defined in Preferred Approach by 2018 Diabetes Canada Guidelines
+The 75g OGTT is the second-tier test for gestational diabetes mellitus (GDM), as defined in the Preferred Approach by Diabetes Canada (2018 Guidelines).

 Test Indications: All pregnant women without known pre-existing diabetes should be screened for gestational diabetes mellitus (GDM) at 24 – 28 weeks of gestation.
 GDM is defined as hyperglycemia with onset or first recognition during pregnancy.
 The global prevalence of hyperglycemia during pregnancy has been estimated at 16.9% using WHO criteria.
 Between 3% to 20% of pregnant women develop gestational diabetes.